 Appendix B. Comparing textured patches.

-In this Appendix, we look in further detail at the reasons why textures may pose a problem when comparing patches for the purposes of inpainting.
-Liu and Caselles noted in [28] that the subsampling necessary for the use of multi-resolution pyramids inevitably entails a loss of detail, leading to difficulties in correctly identifying textures.
+In this appendix, we look in further detail at the reasons why textures may pose a problem when comparing patches for the purposes of inpainting.
+Liu and Caselles noted in [29] that the subsampling necessary for the use of multiresolution pyramids inevitably entails a loss of detail, leading to difficulties in correctly identifying textures.
 In fact, we found that this difficulty may occur at all the pyramid levels in images and videos.
 Roughly speaking, we observed that textured patches are quite likely to be matched with smooth ones.
 The following simple computations quantify this phenomenon.

 B.1.
-Comparing patches with the classical l^2 distance.
+Comparing patches with the classical $\ell^2$ distance.
 The first reason concerns the patch distance.
-Let us consider a white noise patch, W, which is a vector of i.i.d. random variables $W_1 \cdots W_N$, where N is the number of components in the patch (number of pixels for grey-level patches), and the distribution of all W_i 's is f_W .
-Let μ and σ^2 be, respectively, the average and variance of f_W .
-Let us consider another random patch V following same distribution, and the constant patch Z, composed of $Z_i = \mu$, $i = 1 \cdots N$.
+Let us consider a white noise patch, W, which is a vector of independent and identically distributed (i.i.d.) random variables $W_1 \cdots W_N$ , where N is the number of components in the patch (number of pixels for grey-level patches), and the distribution of all $W_i$ 's is $f_W$ .
+Let $\mu$ and $\sigma^2$ be, respectively, the average and variance of $f_W$ .
+Let us consider another random patch V following same distribution, and the constant patch Z, composed of $Z_i = \mu, i = 1, ..., N$ .

-The previous remark is only valid on average between three patches W, V and Z. In reality, we have many random patches V to choose from, and it is sufficient that one of these be better than Z for the least patch distance to identify a "textured" patch.
+The previous remark is only valid on average between three patches, W, V, and Z. In reality, we have many random patches V to choose from, and it is sufficient that one of these be better than Z for the least patch distance to identify a "textured" patch.
 Therefore, a more interesting question is the following.
-Given a white noise patch W, what is the probability that the patch V will be better than the constant patch Z. This is slightly more involved, and we shall limit ourselves to the case where W and V consist of i.i.d. pixels with a normal distribution.
+Given a white noise patch W, what is the probability that the patch V will be better than the constant patch Z?
+This is slightly more involved, and we shall limit ourselves to the case where W and V consist of i.i.d. pixels with a normal distribution.